mustafa3m/MovieCharacterAPI/README.md

 ### Character
 - Id (int): Unique identifier
-- Name (string): Name of the character
+- FullName (string): Character's full name, required and max length of 100 characters
+- Alias (string?): Alias of the character, optional and max length of 50 characters
+- Gender (string?): Gender of the character, required and max length of 10 characters
+- Picture (string?): URL to the character's picture, optional
 - Movies (ICollection<Movie>): Movies the character appears in

 ### Franchise
 - Id (int): Unique identifier
-- Name (string): Name of the franchise
+- Title (string): Name of the franchise, required and max length of 100 characters
+- Description (string?): Description of the franchise, optional and max length of 500 characters
 - Movies (ICollection<Movie>): Movies in the franchise

 ## DTOs